Scheduling Algorithms in Operating System

 What is a Scheduling Algorithm?

-A CPU scheduling algorithm is used to determine which process will use CPU for execution and which processes to hold or remove from execution.
-The main goal or objective of CPU scheduling algorithms in OS is to make sure that the CPU is never in an idle state, meaning that the OS has at least one of the processes ready for execution among the available processes in the ready queue.
+A CPU scheduling algorithm is used to decide among different processes waiting for CPU access, determining which one will execute and which ones to hold or remove from execution.
+The main goal or objective of CPU scheduling algorithms in OS is to use different scheduling algorithms to keep cpu usage efficient while ensuring that the OS has at least one process ready for execution in the ready queue.

 Preemptive Scheduling Algorithms